omer2345/ioam-ipv6-demo/README.md

 ---

+## 🎯 Project Goal and Motivation

+The goal of this project is to provide a hands-on simulation environment for experimenting with **In-Situ Operations, Administration, and Maintenance (IOAM)** in IPv6 networks.

+### 📌 What is IOAM?
+IOAM is a mechanism defined in [RFC 9197](https://datatracker.ietf.org/doc/rfc9197/) that enables routers and hosts to **embed operational metadata directly within packets**.
+This allows for:

+- Real-time path tracing without external probes
+- Network telemetry and performance monitoring
+- Troubleshooting and diagnostics with per-hop visibility

+### 🌐 Why This Matters
+Traditional tools like `ping` and `traceroute` provide limited visibility — they can only measure latency or hops, but not detailed per-hop behaviors (e.g., timestamp, ingress/egress interfaces, queue depth).

+**IOAM changes that** by enabling routers and nodes to write structured telemetry directly into packets as they traverse the network.
+This provides:

+- ✨ Per-hop insight into packet journey
+- 📊 Fine-grained latency and path analysis
+- 🔎 Debugging tools for production networks
+- 💡 Foundation for adaptive routing, automated fault detection, and performance-based forwarding

+This project makes it easier to understand, test, and visualize how IOAM works in a fully emulated environment using Linux namespaces.

+---

 ## 📁 Project Structure

 - `ioam_ipv6_4node_demo_v2.sh` – Bash script that creates a simulated network with 1 or 2 routers, configures IOAM, and runs a custom tracepath.